Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-yq5TiOozKpE.md

 ### Transcript

-> as in pack it sure no it's packager like packager i'd spell that right nope you sure didn't but yeah
+> as in pack it sure no it's packager like packager I'd spell that right nope you sure didn't but yeah